AppicServices/TerraformAwsSamples/README.md

 # TerraformAwsSamples
-Some Terraform samples for different AWS environments.
+Some Terraform samples for different AWS environments!